 - Drink chamomile tea.
 Chamomile is considered safe by the Food and Drug Administration (FDA), with no known adverse effects in lactation.
-This is a great remedy for after birth pain due to uterine involution.

-- Aromatherapy – Mix 1 ounce carrier oil (olive oil, jojoba oil, coconut oil, or sweet almond oil), 5 drops lavender oil, 10 drops cypress oil, and 15 drops of peppermint oil.
+- This is a great remedy for afterbirth pain due to uterine involution.
+Mix one ounce carrier oil (olive oil, jojoba oil, coconut oil or sweet almond oil) with five drops lavender oil, 10 drops cypress oil, and 15 drops of peppermint oil.
 Gently massage a small portion over the affected area.

-To relieve pain and help healing, apply warm and cold compresses alternately on the affected region.
-This will help in easing the painful and burning sensation caused by this condition.
-You can also relax by soaking yourself in a warm bath for effective relief from the pain and discomfort.
-You can also apply aloe vera gel on the affected area in order to soothe the inflamed veins.
+To relieve pain and help healing, apply warm and cold compresses alternately on the affected area.
+This will help in easing the painful and burning sensation caused by the condition.
+Soaking yourself in a warm bath will bring effective relief from the pain and discomfort.
+You can also apply aloe vera gel on the affected area, which soothes the inflamed veins.
 A salt bath is another good option.
 In the first chapter of this E-book, you;ll find more ways to soothe haemorrhoids.

 Pelvic Floor Muscles

-Kegel exercises have been proven effective in treating urinary incontinence as these strengthen the pelvic floor muscles.
+Kegel exercises have been proven effective in treating urinary incontinence, as these strengthen the pelvic floor muscles.
 You can begin doing Kegel exercises a couple of days after childbirth.